AtlasGPT Brain

 #ObjectionPrimary Counter-ArgumentSecondary Counter-Argument

 1"AI hallucinates.
-I can't trust it with patient care."AtlasGPT was fooled only 14% of the time vs. 44% (GPT-4) and 68% (Gemini).
-RAG architecture grounded exclusively in verified, peer-reviewed guidelines — no general internet data.Every response includes a full reasoning trace and inline citations with PDF links.
-Not a black box — shows its work like a good consultant.
+I can't trust it with patient care."AtlasGPT is a hyper-nuanced, clinician-validated algorithm — not a general-purpose chatbot.
+It is grounded exclusively in millions of peer-reviewed guidelines with no general internet data.
+Every response includes a full reasoning trace and inline citations.Not a black box — shows its work like a good consultant.
+The same standard physicians apply to UpToDate, applied to a far more capable platform.

 2"I'm liable for my clinical decisions.
 Using AI creates legal risk."AtlasGPT provides audit-ready documentation of evidence-based reasoning — it strengthens the legal position.
 One ER physician noted: 'Litigation is inevitable — either because we used AI and it was wrong, or because we didn't use it.'It augments physician judgment; it does not replace it.
 Same relationship physicians have with UpToDate — already standard of care in legal contexts.